dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 ### Non-Goals

 * **Detecting specific usage patterns**.
-Sometimes, an API isn't obsoleted, just a particular combination of arguments or specific values.
+Sometimes, an API isn't obsoleted, just a combination of arguments or specific values.
 If we need to identify these, we'll author a custom analyzer.

 * **Being able to obsolete APIs in already shipped versions of .NET**.
 The attribute must be applied to the API surface that the compiler sees and thus